sn0rkmaiden/methods_of_uncertainty_detection/README.md

 ## How to use

-Project requires files from all mentioned above repositories:
+Project requires files from all mentioned above repositories (I had to modify some files in them so I use forks here):

 ```python
 !git clone -q "https://github.com/sn0rkmaiden/lm-polygraph.git"